dmacd/async_deep_reinforce/experiments.md

 noticed intial behavior is wild and fast...maybe weights too large? does slow down though

-- decrease initial weight magnitudes by a bunch `[-1,+1]/sqrt(inputs)` --> `[-1,-1]/inputs**2`
+x decrease initial weight magnitudes by a bunch `[-1,+1]/sqrt(inputs)` --> `[-1,-1]/inputs**2`

-- make reacher-v1.djm - reset location on success. unclear why this doesnt happen now
+x make reacher-v1.djm - reset location on success. unclear why this doesnt happen now
+    x oops gym has terminal timestep count, implemented auto-reset
     - may need to update gym to get reward thresholds pulled in

-- maaaybe? cost function has wrong sign/ "minimize" will go too far when rewards are all negative
+x maaaybe? cost function has wrong sign/ "minimize" will go too far when rewards are all negative
+  - YES THIS

 *almost* converged after 3 hours...but diverged again after a period of good perf